michelp/glaph/README.md

-# You gotta glaph about it
+# glaph: Generics Library for GraphBLAS

-glaph is an include-only C library of macros that make working with the GraphBLAS API less existential and more hallucinogenic.
+glaph is an include-only C library of macros that make working with the GraphBLAS API less C like and more "Python like".
 Just copy the header files into your project and do:

+    #include "glaph.h"

 ## So what's so funny

-Glaph is macro meta-boilerplate for dealing with GraphBLAS objects.
+Glaph is macro and inline function meta-boilerplate for dealing with GraphBLAS objects.
 Instead of:

     GrB_TRY(GrB_Matrix_new(&A, GrB_FP64, nrows, ncols));